 Sydney has a useful network of (usually red) MetroBus services.
 Unfortunately, the network does not include Sydney Airport.

-Part of the reason for this is anti-compete clauses in the airport railway's contract.
+Part of the reason for this is anti-competition clauses in the airport railway's contract.
 Also, the airport likes cars and the parking fees they pay but is not so keen on buses.
 The clauses should be removed and the network gap filled with Metrobus airport services, providing frequent limited-stops buses in several directions reaching as far as Macquarie Centre and Bankstown etc. Appropriate bus priority should be provided at the airport.

 Sydney Airport is close enough to be included in the city's Metro network.
 The foundling Metro rail service should be augmented by several new lines servicing inner areas and improving connections to the airport.
 The stations should be about 1km apart, much closer than presently planned.